-Now in its thirteenth year of operation, The University of Texas Elementary School is firmly established as a research-based demonstration school in the heart of East Austin.
-The school holds a track record of success in serving urban children.
-Founded in 2003 as part of The UT System’s Every Child, Every Advantage initiative to support P-16 education, UT Elementary is operated by UT Austin as an open-enrollment campus, free to students, with a lottery-based admission system.
-The school enrolls children in grade levels pre-kindergarten through fifth.
-Our two pre-kindergarten classes have 20 students and all other grades kindergarten-through-fifth have two classes of 22.
+Now in its fourteenth year of operation, The University of Texas Elementary School is firmly established as a research-based demonstration school in the heart of East Austin.
+Founded in 2003 as part of The University of Texas System’s Every Child, Every Advantage initiative to support P-16 education, UT Elementary is operated by The University of Texas at Austin as an open-enrollment campus, free to students, with a lottery-based admission system.
+The school enrolls children in grade levels pre-kindergarten through fifth (two classes of 22 students each), with two pre-kindergarten classes (20 students each).

 The University of Texas Elementary School’s Mission is:

 - To develop students into lifelong learners through rigorous, research-based curricula, individualized instruction, high expectations, and a nurturing environment that includes parental and community involvement;